getsentry/sentry/src/sentry/logging/README.rst

 Loggers
 ```````
+Sentry follows the standard logging pipeline that Python provides.
+This means that most of
+the conventional loggers that are created propagate upwards to the ``root`` logger.
+Loggers
+are configured via the ``LOGGING`` dictionary.

 Root
 ~~~~
 The root logger is the only logger that has both primary handlers attached.
 All other loggers